OUCH! Why Do Cats Chase Feet?

 Do your cats chase your feet?
-Fun and games for them means DANGER for humans!
+Fun and games for them mean DANGER for humans!
 Youngsters think EVERYTHING invites play-attack, but cats chase feet at any age.
 Karma-Kat has decided bare ankles merit a bite-attack each evening, while I try to relax and watch television.
 He does this at night in the dark, too, if I have to get up for any reason, yikes!
 It’s part of kitty play.

 Why Cats Chase Feet?

 Karma-Kitten does this.
 He even does it to Magical-Dawg.
 When Seren was young, she also targeted my feet and ankles.
 Do they really want to maim us, or worse: trip us on the stairway so we’ll break our necks?
 Do cats have mayhem in mind?

 Do your cats chase feet?
 What in the kitty-world is going on?
 No, it’s not malicious or psychotic or vicious or any of those other labels we humans love to attach.
 Again, it’s normal, and has to do with several things either separately or in combination.
 Part of the behavior arises from hard-wired cat hunting instinctual behavior.